WeiLin-Victor/Cruise-Ship-Food-Provisioning/README.md

 # Cruise-Ship-Food-Provisioning
-A Two-Stage Stochastic Optimization Model for Cruise Ship Food Provisioning with Substitution This is the code and data used in this article 《A Two-Stage Stochastic Optimization Model for Cruise Ship Food Provisioning with Substitution》.
+This is the code and data used in this article 《A Two-Stage Stochastic Optimization Model for Cruise Ship Food Provisioning with Substitution》.